Home » Mexican Rice

 How To Make the Perfect Mexican Rice

-2. Combine the tomato, onion, garlic, cilantro, and optional jalapeno in a blender or food processor.
-Pulse until the mixture is finely chopped.
+Add the tomato, onion, garlic, cilantro, and optional jalapeño to a high speed blender or food processor.
+Pulse until everything is finely chopped.
+A small personal blender works great here and saves time on cleanup while still giving you a smooth, flavorful base.

 Chef Jenn’s Tips